 The following is a brief summary of the policy measures contained in this Bill.
-A comprehensive explanation of all the policy items will be provided in a commentary on the Bill that will be available shortly after this Bill is introduced, at http://taxpolicy.ird.govt.nz/publications/2018-commentary-armtarm-bill/overview.
+A comprehensive explanation of all the policy items included in the Bill at its introduction was will be provided in a commentary on the Bill that was made will be available shortly after this Bill was is-introduced, at http://taxpolicy.ird.govt.nz/publications/2018-commentary-armtarm-bill/overview.